MP Pandove recalls death of his son Dhruv, rated on par with Sachin

-mid-day meets Punjab-based MP Pandove, who recalls the death of 18-year-old batsman and the effect it had on his family
+mid-day meets Punjab-based MP Pandove, who recalls the death of 18-year-old batsman Dhruv, in a road accident in 1992, and the effect it had on his family

 Mohali: A photograph of a youngster adorns the entrance of the Punjab Cricket Association Stadium conference room — the smiling face of Dhruv Pandove, dressed in cricketing whites.
 There is also an U-19 tournament named after him.

 Dhruv Pandove, the former Punjab batsman, who passed away in a 1992 road accident

 Dhruv, the son of PCA’s General Secretary and long-serving Indian cricket administrator MP Pandove, was one of Punjab’s most prodigious cricketing talents whose life was cut short in a road accident in January 1992.

 Dhruv was rated on par with his contemporary Sachin Tendulkar.
 He already had many records to his name — first-class debut at 13, first-class century at 14 and youngest to score 1000 runs in a Ranji Trophy season at 17.